-One approach that seems both highly promising and very easy to put into action is simply to rest for 10 minutes after listening to new information rather than immediately beginning a new activity.
+At first, I thought the answer would be all about how to retain information when listening, but an approach that seems at least as promising and very easy to put into action is simply to rest for 10 minutes after listening to new information rather than immediately beginning a new activity.

 Following each story, some participants were asked to “rest quietly with their eyes closed in the darkened testing room for 10 minutes.”
 Other participants – in a different room – played a “spot-the-difference” game during the 10-minute break.